Order of Visit: High Point #32

 What’s in a name?

-Local land records show Solomon Rogue originally acquired 1,000 acres from the government, and he disposed of most it soon thereafter.
-His nephew, John Rogue, secured the 100 acres in the middle of this tract, including the state’s high point – which became known as Hogue’s Hill.
+In 1831, Solomon Rogue, a native Virginian, became the first person to be deeded the land where the state’s high point is located.
+Local records indicate that Solomon Rogue originally acquired 1,000 acres from the government, but he sold off most of it shortly afterward.
+His nephew, John Rogue, obtained the 100 acres in the center of this tract, including the state’s high point, which later became known as Hogue’s Hill.

-How the mound became known as Hogue’s Hill instead of Rogue’s Hill is anyone’s guess.
-But, it’s likely this labeling confusion is what led some amateur historians to incorrectly posit that the hill’s original namesake was famed-Ohioan Solomon L. Hoge instead of its true owner Solomon Rogue.
+It is anyone’s guess how this small rise in central Ohio became known as Hogue’s Hill instead of Rogue’s Hill.
+However, this labeling confusion likely led some amateur historians to incorrectly speculate that the hill’s original namesake was famed Ohioan Solomon Layfette Hoge instead of its true owner, Solomon Rogue.

-In 1898, Charles Delavan Campbell (1847-1938) purchased the property, and the hill’s name was changed to something far less confusing —Campbell Hill.
+In 1898, Charles Delavan Campbell (1847-1938) purchased the property containing Ohio’s high point, and he renamed the hill something far less confusing: Campbell Hill.

-A year before his death, Campbell sold the high point and its surrounding acreage in Bellefontaine, Ohio, to beer magnate August Wagner, who kept the high point’s name intact.
-Wagner died in 1944 and left the land to his daughter Helen, who later deeded Campbell Hill and the surrounding 52.5 acres to the Federal Government in 1950.
+A year before his death, Charles Campbell sold the high point and its surrounding land in Bellefontaine to August Wagner, a German immigrant and beer magnate who refined his beer-making craft in Ohio.
+Wagner bequeathed the area containing the state high point to his daughter Helen, and she subsequently deeded Campbell Hill and the surrounding 52.5 acres to the federal government so the Air Force could use it as a Cold War radar station from 1950 to 1969.

 TRIP SUMMARY

-Campbell Hill was the third stop on our epically long spring break drive from Kansas City, Missouri to New Jersey.
+Campbell Hill was the third stop on our epically long (1,200-mile) spring break drive from Kansas City, Missouri, to New Jersey.
 Our prior two high points on this road trip were Missouri and Indiana.
-And since we we’d already detoured off I-70 to get Hoosier Hill, IN (80 miles to the west), why not grab Ohio too?
+And since we’d already detoured off I-70 to visit Indiana’s High Point, why not grab Ohio’s high point too?

 I suspect they may have been “courting” because he immediately got territorial.
-Before I could do anything else, this angry goose took flight and started flying toward me at top speed!
-It scared the bejeezus out of me and I had to sprint for my life to avoid getting attacked.
+This angry goose took flight before I could do anything else and started flying toward me at top speed!
+It scared the bejeezus out of me, and I had to sprint for my life to avoid getting attacked.

 So it’s with that background, I set off toward Campbell Hill with extremely low expectations.

-The rural drive between Hoosier Hill and Campbell Hill, was only 80 miles, and it was much slower than my prior drives across Ohio on I-70.
-The only interesting scenery we had to distract us was low dark storm clouds looming on the horizon.
+The rural drive between the Indiana and Ohio high points is only 80 miles, but it was much slower than my prior drives across Ohio on I-70.
+The only interesting scenery we had to distract us was the low, dark storm clouds looming on the horizon.

 Our luck held!
-I was relieved to discover the gates were still wide open when we arrived at 6:02 pm.
-All we needed to do was follow the signs up to the end of the parking lot where all the radar towers sat.
+When we arrived at 6:02 p.m., I was relieved to discover that the gates were still wide open.
+All we needed to do was follow the signs to the end of the parking lot, where all the radar towers were located.

-The U.S. Government acquired the land during the Cold War, and it served as the location of Bellefontaine Air Force Station – a NORAD ground control intercept and warning station from 1951-1969.
-Today the National Air Defense Radar Museum (NADRM) sits on the old radar site, with historic displays about the country’s air defense mission.
+The U.S. Government acquired the land during the Cold War, and it served as the location of Bellefontaine Air Force Station, a NORAD ground control intercept and warning station from 1951 to 1969.
+Today, the National Air Defense Radar Museum (NADRM) sits on the old radar site, where historic displays of the country’s air defense mission are held.

-A tall brick pillar rests at the high point’s entrance, and visitors will find the high point register and some postcards in the pillar’s metal drawer.
-Then it’s only about 20 more feet out to the actual high point.
+A tall brick pillar marked the high point’s entrance, and visitors will find the high point register and some postcards in the pillar’s metal drawer.
+Then it’s only about 20 feet farther out to the actual high point itself.

-Campbell Hill sits atop a small grassy knoll, so it didn’t have any views to speak of.
-It was a pretty humble high point.
+Campbell Hill sits atop a small grassy knoll with no views to speak of.
+All told, it was a pretty humble high point.
 But it was exactly what I’d come to expect from Ohio.

-The summit survey marker might be the most interesting aspect to this visit.
-In addition to the brass monument that you’ll find near most the high points, there’s also a marble stone marked with an “X” etched into it.
+The summit survey marker might be the most interesting aspect of this visit.
+In addition to the brass monument near most of the high points, there’s a marble stone marked with an “X.”

 DETAILS

-When to Visit: This hike is open year-round.
-However, because it sits on the campus of the Ohio Hi-Point Career Center, the access gate may be closed in the later evenings and on Sundays.
-It’s best to plan your visit for Monday-Saturday, during normal business hours.
+When to Visit: This high point is open year-round.
+However, because it sits on the Ohio Hi-Point Career Center campus, the access gate may be closed in the later evenings and on Sundays.
+Planning your visit for Monday-Saturday, during normal business hours is best.
 If that’s not possible, you can call the school in advance at (937) 599-3010 to make arrangements or use the pedestrian access gate.

-Getting There: Cambell Hill is located on the edge of Bellfontaine, Ohio, approximately 55 miles northeast of Columbus, Ohio.
-Once visitors enter the campus for the Ohio Hi-Point Career Center and find a parking spot, it’s just short walk toward the small hill.
+Getting There: Cambell Hill is located on the edge of Bellefontaine, Ohio, approximately 55 miles northeast of Columbus, Ohio.
+Once visitors enter the Ohio Hi-Point Career Center campus and find a parking spot, it’s just a short walk toward the top of the state.
 The historical marker and Campbell Hill sign are located right next to the flag pole.

 Entrance Fees: None.